Registration is open to join the ACHIEVE Career & Networking Program!

 'The Achieve program has been instrumental in providing me with numerous opportunities to interact with practicing healthcare professionals from various fields.
 These connections have been invaluable in opening doors for potential future opportunities upon graduation.
 I am truly grateful for the support and resources provided by the program.
 As a beneficiary of the Achieve program, I strongly encourage continued funding to ensure that future students have access to the same invaluable experiences and networking opportunities.
 I believe that IOMC's continued existence is crucial for the future success of aspiring healthcare professionals."

 University of Illinois - College of Dentistry [Graduation 2025]

-The Institute of Medicine of Chicago(IOMC) was awarded a two-year grant to develop a mentoring and networking program for Black and Latino male medical and dental students currently enrolled in accredited four-year medical and dental schools and universities.* The Otho S.A.
+The Institute of Medicine of Chicago(IOMC) was awarded a two-year grant to develop a mentoring and networking program for Black and Latino male medical and dental students currently enrolled in accredited four-year medical or dental schools and universities.* The Otho S.A.
 Sprague Memorial Institute is providing a funding grant to develop this program.
 IOMC is committed to this initiative and is proud to receive this grant.
+Download Brochure here.

 Why is this important?

 Graduation rates have decreased in Black and Latino male medical and dental students since 1917.

 Black and Latino female medical and dental graduation rates have increased over the past few years.
 These results are excellent news.
 Now, let's focus on a pending problem- the decreasing number of Black and Latino male physician and dental graduates.

 This specific program aims to encourage and support students, and assist in building a solid network in their respective fields.